Weather Forecast For Wilsons - News Break

 Friday, May 28

-Slight chance rain showers then chance showers and thunderstorms in the day; while chance showers and thunderstorms then showers and thunderstorms likely during night
+Chance rain showers then chance showers and thunderstorms in the day; while showers and thunderstorms likely during night

 - Light wind